Paul-Werner Hoppe

 After the mass evacuation, Hoppe became commandant of Wöbbelin concentration camp, a temporary camp set up to take prisoners evacuated from camps about to be overrun by the Red Army.
 Wöbbelin was only in existence from 12 February 1945 to 2 May 1945 when it was liberated by the American army.

 Hoppe was captured by the British in April 1946 in Holstein.
 He was sent to Camp 165 at Watten in Scotland in August 1947 until January 1948 when he was transferred to an internment camp in Fallingbostel which was in the British zone of occupation in West Germany.

 While awaiting extradition to Poland, Hoppe escaped and made his way to Switzerland where he worked as a landscape gardener under a false identity for three years before returning to West Germany.
 He was arrested by the West German authorities on 17 April 1953 in Witten, West Germany.
 He was tried and convicted as an accessory to murder on 16 December 1955.
 Initially sentenced to five years and three months imprisonment, on 4 June 1957, the district court in Bochum increased Hoppe's sentence to nine years and he was released from prison in late 1960.
 Hoppe died in 1974.

-In 2021, Hoppe's former Stutthof secretary Irmgard Furchner would be charged with 11,412 counts of accessory to murder and 18 additional counts of accessory to attempted murder.
-Furchner, who was then 96 years of age, would also serve five days in pre-trial detention.
-She would be convicted in December 2022, with her conviction later being upheld by the German Federal Court of Justice in August 2024.
+In 2021, Hoppe's former Stutthof secretary, Irmgard Furchner, was charged with 11,412 counts of being an accessory to murder and 18 additional counts of being an accessory to attempted murder.
+Furchner, who was then 96 years of age, served five days in pre-trial detention.
+She was convicted in December 2022, and her conviction was upheld by the German Federal Court of Justice in August 2024.
 Furchner died in January 2025.